-IIMU’s rural immersion course, which has been part of our flagship PGP program since inception, reflects our commitment to create responsible leaders by providing values-based education and to make a meaningful contribution to the region.
+IIMU’s rural immersion course, which has been part of our flagship MBA program since inception, reflects our commitment to create responsible leaders by providing values-based education and to make a meaningful contribution to the region.
 We believe that it is essential for future managers or entrepreneurs to have a good understanding of the social and political background of the country.
 To pursue this, rural Immersion starts with a course on the Indian Social and Political Environment and continues with the class dividing into five-person teams which spend a week in a village where they work closely with NGOs to appreciate on-the- ground realities and challenges faced by those at the bottom of the pyramid.

 IIM Udaipur is strategically located in the southern part of Rajasthan which is surrounded by tribal villages.
 This region performs extremely poorly on the human development index, with 85% tribal population in the belt.
 The rural immersion program allows students to develop sensitivity to rural issues through direct experiential learning.